Project-MONAI/monai-deploy-informatics-gateway/docs/index.md

 > DICOM instances are sent as-is; no codec conversion is done as part of the SCU process.
 > See the [DICOM Interface SCU](./compliance/dicom.md#dimse-services-scu) section for more information.

+### DICOMWeb STOW-RS

+The *DICOMWeb STOW-RS* allows users to trigger a new workflow request by uploading a DICOM dataset.
+It provides options to trigger a workflow with or without specifying a workflow.
+See [DICOMWeb STOW-RS](./api/rest/dicomweb-stow.md) section for more information.

 ### ACR DSI API

 The ACR DSI API allows users to trigger inference requests via RESTful calls, utilizing DICOMweb & FHIR to retrieve data specified in the request.
 Upon data retrieval, the Informatics Gateway uploads the data to the shared storage and generates an `md.workflow.request` event, which notifies the [MONAI Deploy Workflow Manager](https://github.com/Project-MONAI/monai-deploy-workflow-manager) for processing.